Java Chatbot

 Chatbot Technology Companies

-The use case of a tech company who built a NLP based java chatbot, enabling their chatbot to solve developers’ issues in real time.
+The use case of a tech company that built an NLP-based Java chatbot, enabling their chatbot to solve developers’ issues in real time.
 That led to a vibrant developer community for their product.

 Example 3: